Dave Chappelle draws criticism for doubling down on jokes about the LGBTQ community

 Sharing an NPR review that claims the special “goes too far,” GLAAD tweeted that “Chappelle’s brand has become synonymous with ridiculing trans people and other marginalized communities.
 Negative reviews and viewers loudly condemning his latest special is a message to the industry that audiences don’t support platforming anti-LGBTQ diatribes.
 We agree.”
 The Human Rights Campaign tweeted, “Trans women are women.
 Trans men are men.
 Non-binary people are non-binary.
 CC: Dave Chappelle.”

-The response to such criticism is often that Chappelle’s comments were made in jest, and are in line with his tradition of pushing the envelope.
+The response to such criticism is often that Chappelle’s comments were made in jest and are in line with his tradition of pushing the envelope.
 The comic himself says in the special that anyone familiar with his work should know “that I have never had a problem with transgender people.
 If you listen to what I’m saying clearly, my problem has always been with White people.”

 Chappelle concludes “The Closer” with a story about his friend, the late comic Daphne Dorman, who was a White trans woman and opened a show for him in 2019.
 He recalls how she tweeted in his defense after he was accused of transphobia, which made her a target of criticism as well.
 Dorman killed herself soon afterward.
 In the special, Chapelle calls for more empathy.